-Unlike Static Methods, classmethod in Python are bound to a Class.
+Unlike Static Methods, classmethod in Python bound to a Class.
 So, we don’t have to create an instance or object of a class to call this class method.
-A Python classmethod receives cls (class) as an implicit first argument, just like a normal method receives self as the first argument.
-This cls allows you access the class variables, methods and the static methods of the class.
+A Python classmethod receives cls (class) as an implicit first argument, just like a standard method receives self as the first argument.
+This cls allows you to access the class variables, methods, and the static methods of the class.

 You can define any method as the Python classmethod by using the @classmethod decorator or classmethod() function.
-Either ways will work but it is always advisable to go for the first option.
-Before we get into the example, let me show you the syntax of the Python classmethod is as shown below
+Either way, it works, but it is always advisable to go for the first option.
+Before we get into the example, let me show you the syntax of the Python classmethod is

 Class A: @classmethod def function_name(cls, arg1, arg2,....): ........ ......
 Or Class A: def function_name(cls, arg1, arg2,....): ........ ......
 A.function_name = classmethod(function_name)

 You can call the class method using ClassName.MethodName() or ClassName().MethodName().
 Both ways will return the classmethod result.